TEALSK12/2nd-semester-introduction-to-computer-science/units/5_unit/03_lesson/lesson.md

 * Define and identify: **modulo**
 * Demonstrate looping and control structures
 * Demonstrate the use of looping concepts in music making via EarSketch
-* Demostrate using control structures to create music
+* Demonstrate using control structures to create music

 ## Materials/Preparation